A Guide Toward Camera Shots: Frames and Sizes

 Medium Wide / Cowboy Shot - Hateful Eight (From: Shotdeck)

-Medium shots are very common in films because of the neutral style they have.
+Medium shots (also known as mid shots or waist shots) are very the most common camera shots in films because of the neutral style they have.
 In a medium shot, characters fill the scene from the top of their head to below their chest, almost the same frame we naturally see when we are in a real-life conversation with another person.
-Medium shots are used when the director wants to show the character and their emotions upfront but not in an extreme way.
+Mid shots are used when the director wants to show the character and their emotions upfront but not in an extreme way.
+Medium waist shots focus attention onto the main subject while retaining some of the contextual details in the background.

 medium-shot-pulp-fiction